-Replacing an underperforming executive is one of the most challenging situations that an association leader must confront.
+Replacing an underperforming executive is one of the most challenging situations that a nonprofit leader must confront.

 It is fairly straightforward to terminate someone who is catastrophically failing, or someone who violates an established policy.
 But it’s particularly difficult to part ways with someone you really like, such as a long-time executive who gradually becomes less capable of delivering results, or a hard working employee who never quite seems to catch on, regardless of how you change their responsibilities.
 And of course, the termination decision becomes even more complex when the underperforming employee has good relationships with the rest of the staff, members, the board, or other external stakeholders.

-In two decades of work with dozens of association leaders, we’ve found that the following six steps make the process manageable:
+In two decades of work with many talented nonprofit leaders, we’ve found that the following six steps make the process manageable:

 Step One: Due Diligence / Reality Check